Leila De Floriani

 Leila De Floriani is an American-Italian computer scientist and a professor at the University of Maryland at College Park.
 She was formerly a professor at the University of Genova (Italy).
 She was the 2020 IEEE Computer Society President and the Editor in Chief of the IEEE Transactions on Visualization and Computer Graphics from 2015 to 2018.
+In 1977, she received the advanced degree in mathematics from University of Genova.